astorDev/fluenv/asp-net-core/article.md

 }
 ```

-I've already has the provider as a nuget package, so you can just use it:
+I've already made the provider as a nuget package, so you can just use it:

 ```sh
 dotnet add package Fluenv